 Shade Plant TWO – Astilbe

-Because of their size they look great at the back of the garden or close to the trunk of your tree with a few shorter plants in front of them.
+Because of their size they look great at the back of the garden or close to the trunk of your shady tree with a few shorter plants in front of them.

 Shade Plant THREE – Iris

-I have had yellow & purple colored iris over the years & appreciate that they bloom earlier (late April, Early May) than some of the other shade plants.
+I have had yellow & purple colored iris over the years & appreciate that they bloom earlier (late April, Early May) than some of the other shade plants in my garden.

 Shade Plant FOUR – Wild Ginger

-Ginger plants are a great alternative ground cover if you are looking for shade plants that are not very tall & their rounded shiny leaves are unique to any shade garden.
+Ginger plants are a great alternative ground cover under trees if you are looking for shade plants that are not very tall & their rounded shiny leaves are unique to any shade garden.

 Shade Plant FIVE – Lamb’s Ears

-My kids have always loved their fuzzy leaves & the fact that Native American Indians used them for band aids. 🙂
+My kids have always loved their fuzzy leaves & the fun fact that Native American Indians used them for band aids.

 Shade Plant SIX – Widow’s Tears or Spiderwort